 For tribal application form, requirements or award information, please contact the appropriate tribe.

-For questions regarding Maricopa County's process, please email- MC12PercentGamingGrant@mail.maricopa.gov.
+For questions regarding Maricopa County's (MC) process, please email- MC12PercentGamingGrant@mail.maricopa.gov.

 Current Tribal Grant Cycle Status-